adarshukla3005/Extreme_low_light_image_enhancement/README.md

 Clone the repository:
 https://github.com/adarshukla3005/Extreme_low_light_image_enhancement_ML/tree/main

-When your script is run, it should read the test images from './test/low/' and produce the corresponding outputs in './test/predicted/' .
-We will run python 'main.py' in the final submitted code.
+When this script will run, it will read the test images from './test/low/' and produce the corresponding outputs in './test/predicted/' .
+We should run python 'main.py' in the final submitted code.